dreamcatcher-tech/network/Inbox/2024-01-01 1235 maybe noschema means just git.md

 If [[2023-12-29 1229 noschema databases|noschema]] is how the record structure needs to be, then what do we need a blockchain for, if we could just use git ?

-Could use IPFS raw to handle replicaiton of records.
+Could use IPFS raw to handle replication of records.
 We would supply an ACL layer to block who can access which files.

 If all the operations no longer need complex js code, and they ultimately get run by an LLM, perhaps LLM can be more native to the system ?
 Perhaps it could be designed so simply that it is useless to drive without an LLM since it is just text files ?